JuergenGutsch/blog/_source/_posts/2018-04-12-lightcore2-preview1.md

 ## Current State

-To get a release done we have some small open points.
+To get a release done we have some small open points to finalize.

 * We need to update and to cleanup the sample applications.
 * We need to finalize the new documentation.
 The old one is archived.

+We are going to do this in the next few weeks.